InYeopJang/orb_slam2_ceres/README.md

-# ORB-SLAM2 - For Mac
+# ORB-SLAM2 - using ceres instead of g2o
+### MacOS compatible
 This fork has been modified to be compatible on Mac systems.
-With required packages installed via Brew, this works out of the box for me.

-One of the main issues on MacOS was Pangolin needing to run on the main thread.
-Currently only the `mono_tum` executable has been modified to shift the computation onto its own thread, and keep Pangolin on the main thread.
-If you need this for other executables, it should be pretty straightforward following what I've done in `mono_tum.cc`.
+MacOS edition fork from git@github.com:skylook/ORB_SLAM2_MacOS.git

 # ORB-SLAM2 - Original Text